Gemini-Solutions/InternalDeveloperPortal/ReadMe.md

 #### Extensibility
 Ease of extending the Functionality of an IDP by adding support of new plugins.

-#### RBAC
-roles based access control for our actions and events and visibility.

 #### Audit Logs
 Changes in the IDP itself, who changed what.